Waivers Under the Adam Walsh Act (AWA)

 In addition to imposing stricter reporting and registration requirements for sex offenders, the Adam Walsh Act amended a provision of the Immigration and Nationality Act (“INA”) regarding family-based immigrant visa petitions.
 As a result of the amendment, U.S. citizens and lawful permanent residents (“LPRs”) who have been convicted of certain “specified offenses against a minor” may not file visa petitions for family members.

-While this prohibition is widespread in scope, U.S. citizens and LPRs may be able circumvent its reach by obtaining a waiver.
+While this prohibition is widespread in scope, U.S. citizens and LPRs may be able circumvent its reach by obtaining an Adam Walsh Act waiver.
 This article further explains the Adam Walsh Act’s impact on family-based immigrant visa petitions as well as the process to procure a waiver.

 Adam Walsh Act and Family-Based Visa Petitions